wildhemp/CarND-Behavioral-Cloning-P3/writeup_report.md

 Trainable params: 5,489,371

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

 ![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I used the udacity provided dataset.
+I also captured aitional data by driving 4 laps on track 1, but ended up not using it, because the udacity data was better.

+Here's an image showing center driving

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I didn't record any recovery laps.
+Instead I was focusing on how to augment the data, so that the model can learn recovery from it.
+Here are some images used.

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+To augment the dataset I did a couple of things:
+* Filtered out 2/3 of the data which had 0 angle
+* For the remaining 0 angles 1/3 of the time I added either the left or the right image, with adjusted angles.
+* For all other data I added both left and right camera images
+* In generation time, I flipped 1/2 of the images
+* In generation time, I augmented 1/2 of the images, applying random brightness, darkness adjustments, random horizontal transformation and random horizon shifting.
+This was only necessary for track 2.

+#####Angle adjustment and image transformations

+First I arbitrarily chose a number to adjust the angle for the left and right camera images, but after trying a couple numbers in range of [0.15-0.25], it didn't feel, they worked well.
+So I went on to do some back of the envelope calculations.

+To have an estimate of the distance of the cameras, I checked the width of a Toyota Camry online and divided it by 2.
+I got a distance of *0.915 meters*.
+Based on the nvidia paper, I chose to calculate an angle needed for the car to return to the center position in 2 seconds.
+Assuming the car is doing *30mph/50kph*, it can do about *28 meters*.
+I then added these numbers to an online triangle calculation, and it gave me a result of *1.875 degrees* for the adjustment.
+Normalizing this the result is 0.075 for the adjustment.
+I increased this to **0.09** so that the model is recovering a little quicker which might be helpful for sharp turns.

 I finally randomly shuffled the data set and put Y% of the data into a validation set.